bytecodealliance/lucet/docs/src/lucet-runtime/killswitch.md

 As much as is possible, `KillSwitch` tries to be self-contained; no members are public, and it tries to avoid leaking details of its state-keeping into public interfaces.
-Currently, `lucet-runtime` is heavily dependent on POSIX thread-directed signals to implement guest timeouts.
+Currently, `lucet-runtime` is heavily dependent on POSIX thread-directed signals to implement guest termination.
 For non-POSIX platforms alternate implementations may be plausible, but need careful consideration of the race conditions that can arise from other platform-specific functionality.